-Like fashion trends, English words sometimes become fads.
+Like fashion trends, English words and phrases become fads.
 Whether in business, in law, at school, or on the street, people adopt otherwise good words for poor but popular colloquial use.
-The careful writer must listen for these pop-words and -phrases and avoid using them when possible—a task that may be difficult, as some vogue words have cemented themselves far too comfortably in our colloquial tongue.
+The careful writer must listen for these pop-words and -phrases and avoid them when possible—a task that may be difficult, as some vogue words have cemented themselves far too comfortably in our colloquial tongue.
 The following list, though incomplete, should provide a sense for common vogue words (in bold) you should avoid using in their given sense:

 age-appropriate: Is an age-appropriate children’s film one that doesn’t curse or show violence or one whose language, character, and humor fit that of a child?
-Cut this term from use.
+Cut this vague term from use.

 beg the question: Misused for raise the question, which means to invite a follow-up question.
 Beg the question (a mistranslation of petitio principii) refers to the logical fallacy in which a conclusion is built based on a premisis assumed to be true.
 Hypnotism works because I experienced it working requires both the experience to be due to hypnotism and the person to be telling the truth, both of which falsely assumed as true premises.
-(The statement begs the question, Did the speaker experience hypnotism and is the speaker telling the truth?)
+(The statement begs the question, Did the speaker experience hypnotism, and is the speaker telling the truth?)

 benefits: Often used to indicate meaningless alternatives to pay and vacation.
 Popularized in the tech startup community to incentivize employees to spend more time at the office.